cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 ### takePicture(options, successCallback, [errorCallback])

 <info>Take the picture.
-It defaults to max supported picture resolution if no width or height specified.
+If width and height are not specified or are 0 it will use the defaults.
 If width and height are specified, it will choose a supported photo size that is closest to width and height specified and has closest aspect ratio to the preview.
 The argument `quality` defaults to `85` and specifies the quality/compression value: `0=max compression`, `100=max quality`.</info><br/>

 ```javascript
 CameraPreview.takePicture({width:640, height:640, quality: 85}, function(base64PictureData){